- Open enrollment for 2022 coverage in Mississippi will begin November 1, 2021. It’s expected to continue through January 15, 2022.

 - Cigna is joining the exchange in Mississippi for 2022.

-- Rate changes for 2021: Decrease for Molina, increase for Ambetter (and a slight decrease for BCBSMS, available only outside the exchange).
-Broad loading the cost of CSR across all plans continues in 2021, and Molina expanded to offer coverage statewide.
+- Proposed rate changes for 20221: 1.2% increase for Ambetter/Magnolia; 5% increase for Molina.
+Broad loading the cost of CSR across all plans continues in 2022.

 - Short-term health plans can be sold in Mississippi with initial plan terms up to 364 days.

 - Nearly all Mississippi exchange enrollees receive premium subsidies.

 - Almost 111,000 people enrolled for 2021, for a third straight year of increasing enrollment and a record-high enrollment total (in most other states, enrollment grew in 2021 but is still lower than it was in 2016).